 Sharps must be place in a sharps bin which is sealed when no more than three quarters full.
 Sharps should not be broken or otherwise handled and should not be transported to the sharps bin.
 The sharps bin should be carried to the place where the sharps will be used.

-The choice about whether to be vaccinated or not must always rest with the individual, but people living in residential homes should be offered vaccination against seasonal flu and a one off vaccination against pneumococcal infection.
+The choice about whether to be vaccinated or not must always rest with the individual, but people living in residential homes should be offered vaccination against seasonal flu, COVID 19 and a one off vaccination against pneumococcal infection.